MHeshamG/Xpenses/README.md

 # Xpenses
-Xpenses is ana android app that helps you track your spendings
+Xpenses is an android app that helps you track your spendings.